 Is that no complaints I hear?
 Ahhh, just the way I like it.

-1. Studio Ghibli fanatics, try not let your heart stop! – May’s Garden House Restaurant
+1. (Now closed) Studio Ghibli fanatics, try not let your heart stop! – May’s Garden House Restaurant

 What, what, WHAT?!
 (Heart stops)

 This is dedicated solely to the fans of the beloved giant forest spirit from the anime classic, My Neighbour Totoro.